-“I’ve still got it here, the card,” Nick went on.
-He fished in his pocket to show Al the plastic, but discovered it was gone, along with his car keys.
+“I’ve still got it here, his card,” Nick continued.
+He dug deep in his pocket to show Al the plastic, but discovered it was gone, along with his car keys.
 “Damn!
 Where’s Anita?” he asked in a panic.
 “She took my truck!”

 “In my Honda?”

-The others answered Nick’s question with silence, so he fished in his pocket for a phone and texted Char to come look for his car.
-Not knowing the street address, he wrote Somerset, your old neighborhood and leaned back.
-Feeling more and more desperate, he listened with what felt like half his brain while Al told him he came there straight from work.
+The others met his question with silence, so he grabbed his phone to text Char and get help finding his truck.
+Not knowing the exact address, he wrote Somerset, your old neighborhood and leaned back.
+Feeling more and more desperate, he listened with half his brain as Al told him he’d come there straight from work.

 “Like I said, my job’s secure,” Al explained.
 “Didn’t even call my wife and tell her where I was going.”

-With his other brain-half Nick remembered how Anita had given him a taste of life on the other side.
-If there’s any why to crack, that’s it, for sure, seeing the other side, he told himself.
-But God, it’s been a rocky ride.
+With the other half of his brain, Nick remembered how Anita had offered him a taste of life on the other side.
+If there’s any why to crack, that’s it, for sure, seeing the other side, he reminded himself.
+But God, it’s a rocky ride.
 And not over yet.

 “What about your car keys?”
 Al asked.